The KWF Board of Advisors

 Internal Review Committees

-Within the DCS Board of Advisors two Internal Review Committees will be established: one Committee for the Exploration track and one for the Development and Implementation track.
+Within the KWF Board of Advisors two Internal Review Committees will be established: one Committee for the Exploration track and one for the Development and Implementation track.
 In the Development and Implementation track, project proposals will not only be reviewed from a scientific perspective, but also from the perspective of patients, caregivers and other relevant stakeholders.

 An Internal Review Committee consists of approximately 30 members.
 To achieve a diverse perspective, which can assess the field collectively, its composition is based on research phases, expertises/disciplines and roles.
 In addition, variation in career phase, geographical distribution, and male/female distribution is considered.